Porto Cristo Harbor Gets a New Look — Repairs, Utilities and Space for Strolling

 Work started in October, completion planned for early summer

-At its core, the project focuses on two things: the breakwater is receiving urgently needed repairs, and new utility lines are being laid beneath the surface — electricity, water and telecommunications.
+At its core, the project focuses on two things: the breakwater is receiving urgently needed repairs, and new utility lines are being laid beneath the surface — electricity, water supply and telecommunications.
 Such work is inconspicuous but important: someone sitting on the shore watching a sailboat rarely notices how much technology is needed to keep harbor lights on, loading ramps operating and restaurants reliably connected to the internet.

 In addition, a damaged section of the Riuet bridge is scheduled for renewal.
 The bridge is a short but frequently used crossing for pedestrians and for port operations; a repaired bridge will mean fewer tripping hazards and fewer improvised detours for fishermen, suppliers and tourists with suitcases.